 - How you imagine linking your involvement in the program with your career goals and personal aspirations

 personal statement note: This is our chance to get to know you and what you’re passionate about.
 We welcome your reflections upon your identity and background (i.e., culture/ethnicity, religion, socio-economic class, race, gender, sexual orientation, other…) in your narrative.

 Please be sure to include your name in the file name and in the document.
 Essay may be submitted as a Word document or PDF and should be approximately 2-3 pages double spaced.

 TIPS FOR APPLYING

 Preference is given to students who have secured an internship placement already.
-Internships must be full-time in the public service law sector, usually within the Office of the State’s Attorney for Baltimore City, the Maryland Attorney General’s Office, or in a nonprofit or government organization which assists in providing legal services to low-income or under-represented individuals or groups.
+Internships must be full-time (approximately 400 hours) in the public service law sector, usually within the Office of the State’s Attorney for Baltimore City, the Maryland Attorney General’s Office, or in a nonprofit or government organization which assists in providing legal services to low-income or under-represented individuals or groups.

-Letter of Recommendation
+Letters of Recommendation

-Letter may be emailed from a professional email address to email@example.com or uploaded with your application if on professional letterhead.
+Letters may be emailed from a professional email address to email@example.com or uploaded with your application if on professional letterhead.